One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Renormalization process

 The renormalization process is implemented through the set of conditions defined in Eqs. \eqref{Recond}.
 It is important to note that the vacuum state $\Psi_{0}$ is determined by the stationarity condition $V^{'}_{\text{eff}}(\Psi_{0})=0$, while the stability of this state is guaranteed by the condition $V^{''}_{\text{eff}}(\Psi_{0})>0$.
 For the present analysis, we assume that $\Psi_{0}=0$ corresponds to the stable vacuum of the theory.
 To determine the counterterm $\delta c$, we impose the condition $V_{\text{eff}}(\Psi_0)=0$.
 In the limit $a \to \infty$, we find that $\delta c = 0$, a result stemming from the fact that the potential is scaled by the volume $\mathcal{V}_{3}$, which depends directly on the parameter $a$ as shown in Eq. \eqref{Vol2}.
 A similar procedure applied to the remaining counterterms yields consistent results: by enforcing the first condition in \eqref{Recond} and taking the large $a$ limit, the coupling constant counterterm vanishes, $\delta g = 0$, while the second condition implies $\delta m = 0$.
 Consequently, the renormalized effective potential reduces to the following form

-This result demonstrates that the renormalized effective potential depends explicitly on both the temperature and the geometric roughness defined in Eq. \eqref{N}.
+This result demonstrates that the renormalized effective potential depends explicitly on both the temperature and the smooth geometric roughness defined in Eq. \eqref{N}.
 In particular, no remnant terms depending on $\mathcal{N}$ or $\xi$ appear in the counterterms.
 We emphasize that no renormalization conditions were imposed on these parameters, nor was it necessary to cancel these variables to complete the renormalization procedure.
 At the minimum $\Psi_{0}$, the potential retains terms originating from the topology; however, in the limit $\xi \to \infty$, the last term vanishes, indicating that the potential depends solely on the plate separation and the surface roughness.
 Furthermore, in the limit $a \to \infty$, all terms vanish, which is consistent with the fact that the vacuum energy must be zero for infinitely separated plates, thus recovering the results of a free Minkowski spacetime.
 Another significant finding is that no explicit counterterms were required, suggesting that this particular approach is finite.
 This conclusion is specific to the problem addressed here.
-The use of the WKB approximation as an asymptotic expansion is the main reason for the absence of divergences.
+The WKB approximation allows obtaining an analytical representation of the eigenvalue spectrum, which typically encodes the ultraviolet structure of the theory.
+Therefore, the finiteness of the effective potential is achieved by constructing the spectral function $\zeta$ together with the renormalization conditions adopted in this work.
 Specifically, if any term had survived the limit $a \to \infty$ during the renormalization process, counterterms would have been necessary.
-However, the structure of the wave solution determined by the WKB method prevents any simplification of the parameter $a$ that would lead to topology-independent terms.
-Notably, these conclusions remain valid without specifying the explicit form of the roughness function $\hat{f}$.
+However, the structure of the spectral solution prevents any simplification of the parameter $a$ that would lead to topology-independent terms.
+Notably, these conclusions remain valid without specifying the explicit form of the function $\hat{f}$.

 To further explore the vacuum structure, we consider the massless limit $m=0$.
 This choice corresponds to the asymptotic regime of the theory, where the characteristic energy scales of the system dictated by the temperature and the plate separation are significantly larger than the rest mass of the field.
 In this limit, the effective potential is primarily governed by radiative corrections and geometric constraints, allowing us to isolate the subtle effects of the topological roughness.
 Under this assumption, the renormalized effective potential in Eq. \eqref{VR} reduces to